MARRIAGE, YOU and

 THE PARISH of CHRIST the KING

 Information and guidelines for celebrating the Sacrament of Matrimony at THE PARISH of CHRIST the KING

 Dear Engaged Couple:

 Congratulations on your decision to get married.
 We are happy that you might exchange your vows in our church.
 Weddings are special, joyful times for couples, for their families and friends and for the parish community.
-The Church welcomes you to celebrate your marriage in a situation in which you are accustomed to pray as Catholics.
+The Church welcomes you to celebrate your marriage in a situation in which you are accustomed to praying as Catholics.
 For us as believing Catholics, matrimony is a sacrament, a visible sign of God’s invisible blessings and of the Lord’s presence in our lives.
 Great care is taken to see that the prayers for this special moment are reverent, graceful and open to the movement of God’s spirit among us.
 When the sacraments, including marriage, are celebrated, an important place is given to listening to the Scriptures so that we can be nourished and strengthened by God’s Word.
 We celebrate the sacraments as a community and invite our brothers and sisters in faith to join us and ask for their prayerful support.
-The presence of our relatives and friends allow us to celebrate with joy and thanksgiving.
+The presence of our relatives and friends allows us to celebrate with joy and thanksgiving.
 Since we are celebrating the Sacrament of Matrimony and not simply having a wedding, The Parish of Christ the King provides the following guidelines for celebrating this special moment in your lives.

 1. It is presumed that the bride or groom normally is a member of The Parish of Christ the King and that the Catholic party(ies) are practicing the faith, i.e., going to Mass each week.

 2. The Guidelines for the Diocese of Fall River regarding marriage clearly state that those wishing to marry should notify the parish priest at least eight months before the wedding date.